Dec0XD/find-the-money/README.md

-# Jogo de Encontrar a Nota
+# Jogo Find the money

 ## Descrição do Projeto